astorDev/seege/dictionary/index.md

 # How C# Dictionary Actually Work

 `Dictionary<TKey, TValue>` is a very popular data structure in C# and a popular choice for interview questions.
 I've used `Dictionary` a billion times and I was pretty sure I understand how they work.
-I knew they are very fast in finding a value by it's key.
-However, on a recent interview, when I was asked how exactly fast they are  I gave a wrong answer.
+I knew they are very fast in finding a value by its key.
+However, in a recent interview, I gave a wrong answer when I was asked how exactly fast they are.
 In this article, I'll correct my mistake and investigate `Dictionary` in depth.
 Let's get into it!

 ## What Did I Knew